zenflow/composite-service/docs/guides/getting-started.md

 You can easily just include everything from `process.env`, but you should consider instead passing each necessary variable *explicitly*, in order to maintain a clear picture of which variables are used by which service.

+### Define absolute CWDs

+You can easily define a *relative* path for `cwd`, to be resolved from the CWD of the composite service, or even omit `cwd` altogether, but this makes your composite service script dependent on the CWD from which it was called.

+You should consider defining an absolute path for every `cwd`, so that calling your composite service script from different directories yields consistent results.

+Most of the examples here won't follow this approach, simply for the sake of brevity.